PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-07 04:59:00
+Last updated: 2024-04-07 05:00:13
-Random Quote: You will never walk again... but you will fly.  -  Bloodraven
+Random Quote: I'm a Mandalorian.
+Weapons are part of my religion. - Din Djarin